meg-williams/meg-williams/README.md

-## Hi, I'm Megan.
-I'm a data scientist.
+## Hi, I'm Megan, I am a data scientist.

 I have a genuine passion for working with data to help understand the world around us and solve problems.

 #### My areas of interest include: